-The Centre for Sustainable Energy estimates the average electricity usage of an electric oven at between 2-2.2kWh, while a microwave uses between 0.6-1.5kWh.
-The electric oven is the most expensive appliance to use in the home as using it for an hour each day will cost £2.46, which is $4.55 a week, or £127.92 ($236.59) over a year.
+The Centre for Sustainable Energy estimates the average electricity usage of an electric oven at between 2 and 2.2 kWh, while a microwave uses between 0.6 and 1.5 kWh.
+The electric oven is the most expensive appliance to use in the home, as using it for an hour each day will cost £2.46, which is $4.55 a week, or £127.92 ($236.59) over a year.
 As such, with regards to your electric bill, the slow cooker will be cheaper to run than the oven.

 The slow cooker is even cheaper to buy than the oven, with slow cookers going for anywhere between £10 and £100.
 The ovens, on the other hand, can go anywhere between $300 and $20,000, depending on the type of oven.

-The oven most likely uses more energy when pre-heating while the slow cooker uses the same amount of energy and heat cooking an entire meal.
-Ovens range from 1000 to 5000 Watts, with the average being 2400 Watts, whereas slow cookers use between 75 and 210 Watts of power, depending on the setting.
+The oven most likely uses more energy when pre-heating, while the slow cooker uses the same amount of energy and heat to cook an entire meal.
+Ovens range from 1000 to 5000 watts, with the average being 2400 watts, whereas slow cookers use between 75 and 210 watts of power, depending on the setting.

 How Much Does A Slow Cooker Cost To Run?